cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ##8.
 All done

 With that, you should be up and running, ready to create your next, amazing, PHP web application, using Yii Framework.
-If you want to save yourself some time, you can clone a copy of the modified Yii Framework source from the exoscale Github repository.
-If you have any issues, feel free to email [support@exoscale.ch](mailto:support@exoscale.ch).
+If you want to save yourself some time, you can clone a copy of the modified Yii Framework source from the CloudKilat Github repository.
+If you have any issues, feel free to email [support@cloudkilat.com](mailto:support@cloudkilat.com).

 ##Links